Leannald13/datacentric-milestoneproject/README.md

 - I used styling commonly found on modern websites (see PDF above) such as border radius for buttons, box shadows with colour and borders.

 ## Colours
-- Due to using alot of images which are extremely colourful, I chose a simple background colour which would not clash with the colours of the images.
+- Due to using alot of images which provide alot of colour, I chose a simple background colour which would not clash with the colours of the images.
 - As someone who is Dyslexic, the use of white is extremely challenging to read from due to being sensitive to brightness.
 White also makes words and images "swirl" making it difficult focus, I therefore chose black.
 - According to information on the web, black provides a sophisticated and powerful look and when used against colour, can look modern.